 The University of Arkansas recognizes the challenge of balancing work with personal life, and we proactively look for ways to help our employees do well at both aspects of their lives.
 Visit the HR website to find openings.

 Diversity can be defined as taking full advantage of the rich backgrounds and abilities of all by recognizing and valuing differences, seeking inclusiveness and considering and honoring differing points of view.

 Role of OEOC

-The Office of Equal Opportunity and Compliance (OEOC) monitors the university staff and faculty recruitment processes to ensure that all applicants receive equitable consideration, the university's efforts in hiring members of underrepresented groups are strengthened, and the required documentation of good faith efforts to achieve equal opportunity and placement goals are maintained.
+The Office of Equal Opportunity and Compliance monitors the university staff and faculty recruitment processes to ensure that all applicants receive equitable consideration, the university's efforts in hiring members of underrepresented groups are strengthened, and the required documentation of good faith efforts to achieve equal opportunity and placement goals are maintained.